SimoneBr55/Lane-Emden-eq/README.md

 # Astrophysical Problem

-Lane-Emden Equation (LEE) is a dimensionless form of the Poisson Equation which studies the gravitational potential of a politropic fluid, under the condition of it begin spherical symmetrical and self-gravitating.
+Lane-Emden Equation (LEE) is a dimensionless form of the Poisson Equation which studies the gravitational potential of a politropic fluid, under the condition of it begin spherically symmetrical and self-gravitating.

 Mathematically, LEE is a 2nd Order Ordinary Differential Equation (ODE2) and is useful in Astrophysics to model the internal structure of a star.